ably/ably-go/CONTRIBUTING.md

 ### Running Tests

+This project contains two types of test.
+Test which use the `ablytest` package and tests which dont.

+At each stage of the CI pipeline, test results are uploaded to a [test observability server](https://github.com/ably-labs/test-observability-server)

 The tests which don't make use of the `ablytest` package are considered unit tests.
 These tests exist in files which are suffixed `_test.go`.
 They run in the CI pipeline at the step `Unit Tests`.
 They can be run locally with the command:

 ```